mokronos/MA_SebastianHirt/notes.md

 | 5 | Revise and refine your thesis chapters, including the discussion and conclusion.
 Write your abstract, acknowledgements, and list of references. |
 | 6 | Finalize your thesis and prepare for submission.
 Review and proofread your thesis. |

-## random ideas
+## Random ideas
-- subjective metric should be comparison with original image, not absolute.
-Full reference, not no reference.
+- Subjective metric should be comparison with original image, not absolute.
+Double stimulus.
-- why not train a model to predict human score?
+- Why not train a model to predict human score?
-- separate position and text recognition in metric?
+- Separate position and text recognition in metric?

-## questions
+## Questions
 - minimal setup
     - just text, ignore bounding box/position
     - run on different compression levels (SCID dataset)
-    - calculate character error rate, or similar
+    - calculate text error rate, or similar
     - compare to MOS of dataset, somehow

-## notes
+## Notes

 - one deep learning method, check annotation
+    - annotations are sorted by height --> width (like reading)
+    - might be useful to use a mixed metric of bounding box error IoU and text error rate --> using prediction of method on reference image as ground truth, as humans would compare against that too.
+    --> pick "easy" images with well structured text from dataset; look for document dataset with MOS --> other two datasets, no response from either of the three authors

 - citation manager, check for consistency
+    - done

 - scatter or correlation plots
+    - scatter done
 - document quality assessment, maybe dataset
+    - not much found, need very specific data:
+        - text, ideally screenshots/documents
+        - different compression types or levels
+        - MOS for each of them
+        - annotations are not necessary